nushell/nushell.github.io/commands/docs/dfr_is-not-null.md

 categories: |
   dataframe
   expression
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Creates mask where value is not null
+  Creates mask where value is not null.
 expression: |
   creates a is not null expression
 usage: |
-  Creates mask where value is not null creates a is not null expression
+  Creates mask where value is not null. creates a is not null expression
 ---